-written by an expert in the pet care industry and approved by an avian veterinarian the information on this care sheet is a basic overview and not a substitute for veterinary care.
+LIFE SPAN: 30-50+ years AVERAGE SIZE: 17-20 inches, 375-550 grams written by an expert in the pet care industry and approved by a board-certified avian veterinarian the information on this care sheet is a basic overview and not a substitute for veterinary care.
 For more information and to find a qualified avian veterinarian, go to www.AAV.org.